thomasf1234/Java_Docker_Example/README.md

 ### Testing

-After 5mns or so when the RabbitMQ listeners are up, and the node servers have scaled up to 3 then the app is ready to send some user actions.
-This can be done using the example powershell script from the local machine
+After a minute or so when everything is up the following API endpoints can be called to demonstrate a working environment:

 Healthcheck against the Java web API should return
 ```